Average Weather in Watertown Wisconsin, United States

 Daily Chance of Precipitation

-To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day in the year.
+To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Watertown experiences significant seasonal variation in monthly rainfall.

 The rainy period of the year lasts for 11 months, from February 8 to January 5, with a sliding 31-day rainfall of at least 0.5 inches.
 The most rain falls during the 31 days centered around June 15, with an average total accumulation of 4.1 inches.